 Boilers come in different sizes and types.
 You can use gas, oil, or electricity to heat the boiler’s water, mostly a sealed vessel.
 The hot water is finally sent to the radiator or a fan coil that heats the atmosphere.

-You can also install the hot water pipes in the subfloor to radiate heat through the floor.
-This provides a comfortable and cozy environment during winters.
+You can also install hot water pipes in the subfloor to radiate heat through the floor.
+This provides a comfortable and cozy environment during winter.

 - It is an efficient heating system.

 - You can get hot water for domestic needs like laundry and bathing using combi boilers.

 - It is expensive to install boilers and radiant floor pipes.

 - You need to install radiant floor pipes.

 - Such heating systems take time to reach the desired temperature and operate slowly.

 7. Ground Source / Geothermal Heat Pump Systems